Skip to Main content

 St Augustine, FL 32086

-904-429-0001
+Phone: 904-429-0001

-*Recommend calling first if X-Ray needed
+*Recommend calling first if an X-ray is needed

-Monday - Friday 8 am to 8 pm
+Monday - Friday, 8 am to 8 pm

-Saturday - Sunday 8 am to 8 pm
+Saturday - Sunday, 8 am to 8 pm

 We are open to all full-time students and do not require insurance.
 Most of our services are free.
-Some costs may apply for testing and medicine.
+Some costs may apply to testing and medicine.
 If you are given a prescription, you will have to use your insurance at the pharmacy.

 We also offer a check-out system for the following items: